 According to JP Markets’ BD manager, Phumulani Nkosinathi Simamane, there is no reason behind the temporary suspension.
 It might rather be an embarrassing situation as the forex broker forgot to pay levies on time.
 When the company’s FSP number was registered, Justin (the founder of the JP Markets) was using a jpinvest.co.za web address.
 However, the JP team no longer uses the jpinvest.co.za domain.
 After numerous email account updates to his jpmarkets.co.za address, the FSP regulator failed to update their system.
 So, they did not receive any warnings or notice from the regulator.
 While this could have easily been avoided if the email address had been updated.
 The FX broker took the responsibility since they should have followed up and paid on time.

 In the interests of transparency, the FX broker has attached the notice clearly outlining the reasons for suspension.
 Moreover, the FX broker had paid the outstanding amount 2 days before FSP suspended the license, and are in process to have this unfortunate oversight remedied immediately.

-Furthermore, under the section 3 of the Grounds of Suspension and under section 4 the FSP confirms the reasons as missing to pay the necessary payments.
+Furthermore, under section 3 of the Grounds of Suspension and under section 4 the FSP confirms the reasons as missing to pay the necessary payments.
 Simply, JP Markets did not pay in time despite paying 2 days prior to the suspension.

 JP Markets South Africa interview with AtoZMarkets